romelperez/simple-organizer/SYSTEM_DESIGN.md

 - [x] Call to actions should have titles with longer explanations.
 - [x] Call to action elements should be able to be focused with keyboard.
 - [x] Use CSS REM units for user resizing customization.
+- Requires Internet connection to work.
+Offline mode is not supported.
+- Requires JavaScript enabled to work.
+- Since content is dynamically created and private, it is not crawable by search engines.
+- Does not require schema markup data.
+- Not available for screen readers.

 ## Data Models